dswd/zvault/README.md

 Backups can be mounted as a user-space filesystem to investigate and restore their contents.
 Once mounted, graphical programs like file managers can be used to work on the backup data and find the needed files.

+## Example usage

+As an example, I am going to backup my projects folder.
+To do that, I am initializing an encrypted zVault repository, storing the data on a remote filesystem which has been mounted on `/mnt/backup`.

+    #$> zvault init --encrypt --remote /mnt/backup
+    public: 2bea1d15...
+    secret: 3698a88c...

+    Bundle size: 25.0 MiB
+    Chunker: fastcdc/16
+    Compression: brotli/3
+    Encryption: 2bea1d15...
+    Hash method: blake2

+The repository has been created and zVault has generated as new key pair for me.
+I should now store this key pair in a safe location before I continue.

+Now I can backup my home directory to the repository.

+   #$> zvault backup /home/dswd/projects ::projects1
+   info: No reference backup found, doing a full scan instead
+   Modified: false
+   Date: Thu,  6 Apr 2017 12:29:52 +0200
+   Source: capanord:/home/dswd/projects
+   Duration: 0:01:59.5
+   Entries: 29205 files, 9535 dirs
+   Total backup size: 5.4 GiB
+   Modified data size: 5.4 GiB
+   Deduplicated size: 3.2 GiB, 41.8% saved
+   Compressed size: 1.1 GiB in 48 bundles, 63.9% saved
+   Chunk count: 220410, avg size: 15.0 KiB

+The backup run took about 2 minutes and by looking at the data, I see that deduplication saved over 40% and compression again saved over 60% so that in the end my backup only uses 1.1 GiB out of 5.4 GiB.

+After some work, I create another backup.

+    #$> zvault backup /home/dswd/projects ::projects2
+    info: Using backup projekte1 as reference
+    Modified: false
+    Date: Thu,  6 Apr 2017 13:28:54 +0200
+    Source: capanord:/home/dswd/projects
+    Duration: 0:00:07.9
+    Entries: 29205 files, 9535 dirs
+    Total backup size: 5.4 GiB
+    Modified data size: 24.9 MiB
+    Deduplicated size: 10.6 MiB, 57.3% saved
+    Compressed size: 4.7 MiB in 2 bundles, 55.7% saved
+    Chunk count: 35507, avg size: 313 Bytes

+This time, the backup run only took about 8 seconds as zVault skipped most of the folder because it was unchanged.
+The backup only stored 4.7 MiB of data.
+This shows the true potential of deduplication.

 ### Semantic Versioning
 zVault sticks to the semantic versioning scheme.
 In its current pre-1.0 stage